candleindark/docs.cucumber.io/content/guides/overview.md

 It is usually counterproductive to let product owners and business analysts write Gherkin.
-Instead, we recommend they participate in [Example Mapping](/bdd/example-mapping) sessions and **approve** the Gherkin documents after a developer or tester has translated it to Gherkin.
+Instead, we recommend they participate in [Example Mapping](/bdd/example-mapping) sessions and **approve** the Gherkin documents after a developer or tester has specified them.
 {{% /note %}}

 # Step Definitions